-In the last class, we explored the idea that work might just be the thing that saves us.
+In the last piece, we explored the idea that work might just be the thing that saves us.
 But what if the reverse is true?

 Even if we don't go as far as Carlyle, we have already seen that work can be beneficial in that it provides us with a range of both internal and external goods.
 Work gives us a social context.
 If it is the right kind of work, it makes use of our skills in a satisfying way.
 It develops those skills further (and developing skills is fun).
 It can be stimulating and enjoyable.
 And it enables us to provide for ourselves and those close to us.

 These are all good things.
 So there's no wonder that research shows that work can be an important factor contributing to the sense we might have that our lives are going well for us—what has come to be known as our “subjective well-being.”
 And any account of work (for example, Aristotle's) that ignores these positive aspects, and that doesn't pay any attention to the internal and external goods that work provides is going to fall short.